 Is there enough snow for a final fling in the Alps?
 You bet there is.

-Holidays in late March and throughout April are often great value and then there’s the milder weather too.
+Holidays throughout April are often great value and then there’s the milder weather too.
 You’re likely to be able to spend lunchtime relaxing on a sunny terrace – or you could even bring along a picnic in a backpack and eat it outside in the fresh mountain air.

 Ski resorts will be winding down, with longer days, less crowded slopes, bargains to be found in some of the ski shops…and yet even in the second half of April the snow should still be good, certainly until the early afternoon.
 It’s also the best time of year to take young children skiing and for beginners to learn.

 With its top lift at 3600m, Les Deux Alpes is one of Europe’s most snow-safe ski resorts and a popular setting for out-of-season ski and snowboard camps.
 Stunning scenery, full-throttle nightlife, and low-ish prices (for France) combine with 223km of high-altitude pistes to make this a premier destination for late season skiing.

 The resort is best suited to intermediates and stronger skiers.
 Beginners should note that although the easy slopes are higher up, there is now a magnificent and benign blue run down to the resort.

 Experts can explore the glacial terrain of La Meije and ski all the way down to the village of La Grave.
 It’s important to note that this is serious high alpine terrain and you’ll need to employ a qualified local mountain guide.
 Photo: © Bruno Longo/OT Les 2 Alpes.

 Arc 1950 is not quite the highest, but certainly it’s by far the most attractive of the ski villages at varying altitudes that make up Les Arcs.
 What’s more, the skiing starts right outside your door.